EluLava/InbreedingTytoalbaEurope2023/ANALYSES/README.md

 All the code is present in this folder:

 - 0_RP504_filtering.sh: contains the filtering steps of the Reference panels (removing weird individuals, MAC 3 and missingness 10\%).
-The initial VCF used in this script is obtained from this paper XXXXXXXX.

 - 1.1_CreatingRecMap_RZoofriendlyplus10.sh: creates text files with RzooRoH-friendly positions including the regional recombination rates !